w3c/wcag3/guidelines/groups/image-and-media-alternatives/single-sense/use-of-visual-depth.md

 status: developing
 ---

-Information should is not conveyed as visual depth of information alone.
+Information is not conveyed as visual depth of information alone.

 <div class="issue" data-number="422"></div>